Yandex Cloud

 You can request the cluster ID with the list of clusters in the folder.

-If you need to, you can perform a maintenance with the Planned status immediately without waiting for the time specified in the Start date column.
+If necessary, you can run a maintenance job with the Planned status immediately, prior to the time specified in the Start date column.

 Management console